-This Saturday, March 24th, perennial rivals Oxford and Cambridge will attempt to sort out their beef on the waters of the Thames, as the Boat Race returns for 2018.
+This Sunday, April 7th, perennial rivals Oxford and Cambridge will attempt to sort out their beef on the waters of the Thames, as the Boat Race returns for 2019.
 The country’s finest rowers will splash their way from Putney Bridge to Mortlake, and over a quarter of a million people are expected line the river to watch.
-The 73rd Women’s Boat Race kicks off at the oddly specific time of 4:31pm, with the men battling it out for the 164th time at 5:32pm.
-Amidst the glow of a warm spring evening (we can dream, can’t we?), there’s no better way to watch the Boat Race than with a pint in hand, at one of the fine riverside pubs and restaurants along the route.
+The 74th Women’s Boat Race kicks off at the oddly specific time of 2:13pm, with the men battling it out for the 165th time at 3:10pm.
+Amidst the glow of a warm spring afternoon (we can dream, can’t we?), there’s no better way to watch the Boat Race than with a pint in hand, at one of the fine riverside pubs and restaurants along the route.
 (Alternatively, try the fluffy send-up of the event at the Goat Race in east London.)

 The obvious place to begin is as close to the starting line as possible, et voilà: The Star and Garter.
 They’ll get the day started with a bang, offering drinks deals, giveaways, and butlers ferrying around booze.
-Fromage fiends Cheese Town will be in attendance too, serving baked Camembert and cheese boxes from 12pm until late.
-Won’t that go just perfectly with your pint?
+With live DJs, market stalls, and an afterparty until late, it’s a grand place to get the festivities started.

 Ok, so it’s not a pub – it’s more banh mi than beer garden – but this place does have an ace up its sleeve.
-They’ll have a food stall serving Thai dishes from just £1, and the Boat Race will be screened live in the bar.
-Music and revelry continues until 2am, so alumni of the winning team can celebrate their victory until the wee hours.
+They’ll have a food stall serving Thai dishes from just £2, and the Boat Race will be screened live in the bar.
+Music and revelry continues until 2am, with happy hour from 6-8pm, so alumni of the winning team can celebrate their victory until the wee hours.

 For a spot with a little more grandeur, mosey over to The Duke’s Head.
 This Victorian boozer is Grade-II listed, and has witnessed almost every Boat Race in history.
 With rooms like The Rowing Club and The Coxswain Dining Room, you’ll be sure to get an oar-ful of knowledge from rowing aficionados.